Syed Abdul Rahim: Tactics and style

-Rahim is considered to be the greatest coach India has ever produced.
+Rahim is considered to be the greatest football coach India has ever produced.
 His tenure is considered as a "Golden age" of Indian football.
-Rahim was a teacher in his early career and coached Hyderabad City Police FC, which made him a strict disciplinarian and a good tactician, utilising the available resources he make best out of it, in the process to improve one-touch play he conducted non-dribbling and weaker leg-(the players supposedly play with their weaker foot) tournaments.
+Rahim was a teacher in his early career and coached Hyderabad City Police FC, which made him a strict disciplinarian and a good tactician.
+Utilizing the available resources, he made the best out of them by conducting non-dribbling and weaker leg (the players supposedly play with their weaker foot) tournaments to improve one-touch play.

 Rahim introduced the classic 4–2–4 formation in Indian football team much before Brazil popularised it in the 1958 World Cup.

-The 1962 Asian Games was Rahim's final major tournament, winning a 2–0 victory over South Korea.
-Before that final, he just said to his players, "Kal aap logon se mujhe ek tohfa chahiye....kal aap sona jitlo" (lit.
+The 1962 Asian Games was Rahim's final major tournament, winning a 2–1 victory over South Korea.
+Before that final, he famously said to his players, "Kal aap logon se mujhe ek tohfa chahiye...kal aap sona jitlo" (lit.
 'I want a gift from you tomorrow...the gold medal').

 When Indian national coach Alberto Fernando had gone to a workshop in Brazil in 1964, he said: What I learnt from Rahim in 1956 is being taught now in Brazil.
 Verily, he was a football prophet.

 Former Indian international Mohammed Zulfiqaruddin said about Rahim, as: He was a master at work.
 He made the Indian football team a formidable unit.
 He had the uncanny ability of spotting talent and turning them into solid players.
 But he was a strict disciplinarian.

 Personal life

+Rahim was popularly known as 'Maulvi Sahib' due to his gentleman gesture and tireless works and dedications in developing football at that time.
+He went to the Nizam College, and later, was part of its football section.

-Rahim's son, Syed Shahid Hakim was a former professional football player, who represented India at the 1960 Summer Olympics.
-Hakim also worked as FIFA official, squadron leader of IAF, and referee, later managed the national team like his father, and recipient of the Dhyan Chand Award.
+Rahim was married to Saira Rahim.
+Their son Syed Shahid Hakim was a former professional football player, who represented India at the 1960 Summer Olympics.
+Hakim also worked as a FIFA official, a squadron leader in the Indian Air Force, and a referee.
+He later managed the national team like his father, and was a recipient of the Dhyan Chand Award.

 Death

-Rahim died from cancer on 11 June 1963 after being bed-ridden for six months.
+Rahim died of lung cancer on 12 June 1963 after being bed-ridden for six months.